pourmalek/covir2/README.md

 The Stata _codes_ can be executed on local machines:

-Run in Stata the _master Stata do file_ on your local machine after the _downloaded _repository directory_ is stored in the root of /Downloads/ folder of your local machine.
+Run in Stata the _master do file_ on your local machine after the _downloaded _repository directory_ is stored in the root of /Downloads/ folder of your local machine.

 For covir2, the _master Stata do file_ is: